yozzer-sys/Selfhosted-Services/README.md

 - **4 Different Media**: My data is stored on four different types of media or devices, including the original data, an external USB drive, internal HDD, and USB SSD.

 - **2 Offsite Backups**: I have two offsite backups, the USB SSD backup and the cloud storage backup.
-These offsite backups help protect your data in case of physical disasters at your primary location.
+These offsite backups help protect my data in case of physical disasters at my primary location.

 ## Services